lakshmanbhupathi/farmcollector/README.md

 5. import FarmCollector.postman_collection.json collection into postman
 6. Now you can run API's from already made API requests in Postman.
 7. Please hit /api/planted API before hitting /api/harvest API
+8. After Data population with can you this link http://localhost:8080/crops check report on crops

 Instructions to run test cases: